 Keep the Screen Clean

-Use Quality Screen Protectors
+Use High-Quality Screen Protectors

-Choose protectors designed for optimal friction balance.
+Choose protectors designed to maintain or enhance friction balance.

 Replace Worn Coatings

-Maintain Proper Conditions
+Maintain Ideal Conditions

-Avoid extreme temperatures and humidity.
+Avoid extreme temperatures and humidity to preserve consistent friction.

 Practical Tips for Better Touch Experience

-• Avoid using harsh chemicals that damage coatings
+• Avoid harsh chemicals that damage coatings

 • Replace old screen protectors regularly